 Alberta is famous for its extensive oil resources.
 This, teamed with the permissive local economic policies, contributed significantly to the province’s economic boom.
-However, in recent years the tides have started to change.
-Things have now begun to become far more competitive where once expats had little trouble finding employment in Calgary.

 Job market in Calgary

 Economic activity in Calgary still centres mostly on the petroleum industry.
 Alberta has the lion’s share of Canada’s oil industry and petroleum companies such as BP, EnCana, Imperial Oil, Suncor Energy, Shell, TransCanada and Nexen Inc all have their headquarters in Calgary.
 While Calgary was a great place for expats with expertise in the oil and gas sectors, this industry has recently suffered some blows and, as a result, landing a job in this field has become increasingly difficult.
 However, expats with the right qualifications and skills will still find decent employment prospects in the city.

 Agriculture and tourism are also significant employers.
 Engineers, geologists, financial service providers and IT specialists will find plenty of job opportunities in the city.

 The growth of Calgary, especially over the past decade, has also had far-reaching infrastructural effects on the city, with a considerable amount of suburban and inner-city development taking place.
 This has created plenty of opportunities for those with skills in architecture, urban planning and construction.
 The population growth in the city has also increased the need for teachers and healthcare professionals.

 Finally, as Calgary seeks to discard its image as the most ‘cultureless’ of major Canadian cities, there has been a considerable amount of investment in media and the arts.